working-group-two/engineering-blog/pages/blog/_posts/2020-12-11-forbidden-lore-hacking-dns-routing-for-k8s.md

 Harbor has to live somewhere, so we decided it should live in the dev environment, close to the CI system that builds the majority of our images.
 However, container image names contain the registry location that they are pulled from / pushed to, eg reg.wgtwo.com/infra/logstash.
 Therefore in the dev environment we have to find a way to deal with the fact that we want users and the CI system to push to Harbor, but we also want Kubernetes to pull images from the read-only registry.

-So the main problem becomes: if the image name includes the url “reg.wgtwo.com”, how to make that point to two different places depending on usage?
+So the main problem becomes: if the image name includes the url `reg.wgtwo.com`, how to make that point to two different places depending on usage?

 # Solution 1: DNS

-In non-dev environments, the obvious solution is to redirect reg.wgtwo.com -> read-only-registry in Kubernetes CoreDNS.
+In non-dev environments, the obvious solution is to redirect `reg.wgtwo.com -> read-only-registry` in Kubernetes CoreDNS.
 But in dev, we need different services to go to different places.
 The DNS model thus needs to look like:

 ![DNS](/img/blog/forbidden-lore-hacking-dns-routing-for-k8s/dnsresolution.jpg)